cassidoo/cassidoo.github.io/_posts/2014-02-10-html-css-tutorial.md

 layout: post
 title:  "HTML+CSS Tutorial"
 date:   2014-02-10 17:55:34
+summary: This is part 1 of a two-part tutorial for beginners as an introduction to HTML and CSS.
 categories: html css tutorial
 ---

 ###What

 In this tutorial, we'll start from the very beginning.
 You don't need to know anything about HTML and CSS or anything about code to start.
 I'll included some tutorial files for you to play with and check out here: [HTML+CSS Tutorial Files](https://github.com/cassidoo/HTML-CSS-Tutorial/archive/master.zip)

 ###When